Paul Rusling's Family

 A Rusling Wedding!

 Dawn married Vince McPherson at All Saints Church in Brantingham in 2012.
-More detaisl on a seperate page about what was the produdeest day of Paul's life.
+More details on a separate page about what was the proudest day of Paul's life.

 In Summer 2015 Dawn and Vince presented Paul and Anne with their first Grandchild.
-She is Verity Mary Anne, a lovely 8lb14oz little girl.
+She is Verity Mary Anne, a lovely 8lb14oz little girl who arrived on Paul & Anne's Wedding Anniversary.
+Perfect timing Dawn, Vince and Verity!

 Proud father Paul with his family at Ziggy's in St Andrews (picture taken at 10:24 pm, (by Vinny MacPherson)